-> This organization runs a free 24-hour hotline to refer patients to the most appropriate charitable air travel program.
+This organization runs a free 24-hour hotline to refer patients to the most appropriate charitable air travel program.
 Referrals include deep discount airline tickets, volunteer pilot organizations, and air ambulance programs.
-Call 1-800-296-1217 for a referral.

 The National Patient Travel HELPLINE provides information about all forms of charitable, long-distance medical air transportation and provides referrals to all appropriate sources of help available in the national charitable medical air transportation network.